 Prague’s always been a special place for me.
 Years ago, while walking along an unusually empty Charles Bridge on a snow-filled night close to Christmas, I made a decision that changed my life.
 Surrounded by the beauty of the city, I stood there overwhelmed and decided then and there, that I wanted to live in Europe.
 I didn’t know where, I didn’t know when, but I was very determined to make it happen.
 Six months later I moved to Berlin and the rest, as the say, was history.

 Since living in Berlin, Prague is a city that I regular make my way back to, at least once or twice a year.
 Prague is popular for good reason.
 Sure, people come for the weird and wonderful.
 Brits like to come for cheap beer and stag parties.
 Backpackers make Prague part of their gap-year pilgrimage.
 But most of us come, because it’s an extraordinarily pretty city and perhaps, the most prettiest city in Europe.

-These 41 photos prove Prague’s the prettiest city in Europe and are also a love letter in tribute to the city that had such a profound impact on me.
+These 41 photos prove Prague’s the prettiest city in Europe and are also a love letter paying tribute to the city that’s had such a profound impact on me.

 According to my local Canuck friends, Riegrovy Sady Park offers one of the best views over Prague.
 Imagine what this must look like at sunrise or sunset!
 There’s a restaurant and beer garden in the park, so stop, have a beer, and enjoy that view.

 During high season, this is what get when you walk along the Gothic styled Charles Bridge.
 There’s tourists, as well as vendors hawking their wares, as far as the eye can see.
 Visit Charles Bridge early in the morning or even better, at sunrise.
 There will be far less people and the light will be beautiful.

 Looking out from the Charles Bridge, you’ll see lots of tour boats and examples of the city’s typical Baroque, Gothic, and Art Nouveau architecture.